rahra/onioncat/README.md

   that this does not interoperate with option **-R** if the remote OC is working in unidirectional mode.
 * **-u** _username_
-  _username_ under which ocat should run.
-The uid is changed as soon as possible after tun device setup.
+  _username_ under which OnionCat should run.
+The uid is changed as soon as possible after the tun device setup.
+If **-u** is omitted, on OpenBSD and FreeBSD it tries to use the uid of the user "_tor" which is by default used for Tor.
+On all other systems it tries to get the uid for the user "tor".
+If it does not exists (it calls getpwnam(3)) it defaults to the uid 65534.

 <a name="tap-device"></a>